AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	nextLayer := aLayer
 ```

 We have now defined most of the `NeuronLayer` class.
-We can now start testing the class:
+We can now begin testing the class:
 ```Smalltalk
 TestCase subclass: #NeuronLayerTest
 	instanceVariableNames: ''